anjatmyers/anjatmyers/README.md

 <br/>
 <br/>

 > I'm a junior software engineer and am passionate about building functional yet beautiful technology.
 I love both front-end and back-end problem-solving because each present their own unique challenges, but they are equally important to the finished product.
-Every time I plan a new project I am reminded of a quote that explains it perfectly:
+Every time I plan a new project I am reminded of a quote that puts it perfectly:

 ### "Software is a great combination between artistry and engineering." -Bill Gates